 Years later, I was working in the youth ministry at my church when I first heard about Crystal Peaks Youth Ranch.
 I hadn’t been around horses much in the previous eight years, but hearing the stories of this ministry re-sparked my love for these animals and brought remembrance of the freedom I felt during that time of my life.
 (My mom had since been completely set free from depression through the power of prayer.)
 And far beyond that, the way Crystal Peaks combines Christ, horses and children toward healing, ignited a desire within me to be a part of this work.
 I’ve known for myself how time spent with these insightful animals can start a path of healing.

 I have had the great privilege of serving in multiple capacities in my many years with the ranch and have delighted in training our horses, coming alongside our interns during their season of growth, connecting with children through sessions, administering and providing training for our similar ministries and extending our heartfelt appreciation to our donors.
 Most of all, I am humbled that the Lord would allow me to serve Him through this ministry.

 What do you like to do in your free time?

-I love time spent with my husband, daughter, and those closest to us.
-That may involve cooking up a meal, camping, spending time by a river or cross-country skiing.
+I love time spent with my husband, 3 daughters, and those closest to us.
+That may involve cooking up a meal, camping, spending time by a river or dreaming up our next traveling adventure.
 I cherish the people the Lord has brought into my life and the amazing outdoor activities that abound around us.
-I also enjoy photography and am a second shooter for a friend’s photography business.
-I love to capture moments and memories in this creative and lasting way.
+I also enjoy photography and love to capture moments and memories in this creative and lasting way.

 What is one life lesson or thing you have learned from working with a kid in a session?